How to Change a Kawasaki KLX 110 Air Filter

 NOTE: Cleaning the air filter on your dirt bike takes a little more time than simply replacing it, but it can save you money.
 If you're going to clean the current filter, make sure there are no tears that will allow dirt to get past the filter into the engine.

-Cleaning Your Air Filter
+Cleaning the Air Filter

 Step 1.
 Liberally spray foam air filter cleaner on both sides of the filter.
 Make sure you spray both sides and get a nice coating that soaks into the filter.